 About the Australian Heritage Festival

-Last year the Australian Heritage Festival brought together more than 750 events that attracted over 350,000 people to celebrate heritage at various places across the country – not to mention the one million people that followed the conversation and engage with, shared and told the stories of heritage online.
+In 2019, the Australian Heritage Festival brought together more than 750 events that attracted over 350,000 people to celebrate heritage at various places across the country – not to mention the hundreds of thousands of people that followed the conversation and shared stories of heritage online.

 Why does the National Trust host the Australian Heritage Festival?